 What’s the first thing that comes to your mind when you hear the word “robot”?
 You may think of the futuristic depictions in movies or on TV.
 Maybe what comes to mind is something entirely different — like the robots in manufacturing facilities that help assemble products.
 The truth is, there are many different types of robots and they each serve different purposes.
 Though there are many categories, the following are some of the most common.

 Industrial robots are those which you’ll find in warehouses, manufacturing plants and maintenance facilities.
-These robots are perhaps the subtlest example.
+These types of robots are perhaps the subtlest example.
 They can operate with little human input and at speeds and efficiency greater than any human.
-Often, these robots perform tasks like assembling parts, packaging products, painting or welding.
-After a human programs them, they’re all set to get started.
+Often, they perform tasks like assembling parts, packaging products, painting or welding.
+After a human programs them, they’re set to get started.

 The reason these robots are becoming so popular is because they’re quick and exact.
 The faster they work, the more they can accomplish.
 In turn, this efficiency drives profits for the company.
 These semi-autonomous robots prove their worth through a quick return on investment (ROI).

 While industry robots require some guidance and programming, other robots can operate entirely on their own.
 Most commonly, you’ll find these types of robots to be simple, household devices that perform small-scale tasks.
 The Roomba, for instance, is an autonomous robotic vacuum that you can start and let roam, cleaning your house without your supervision.